 In April the work allowance for Universal Credit will increase by £1,000 per year, meaning that people in work who have children or have limited capability for work (or their partner has limited capability for work) will benefit by up to £630 per year.
 If you are a worker who has no children or you or your partner have not been assessed as having limited capability for work you will still not receive help in the form of work allowances.

 The National Living Wage will increase by 4.9% from £7.83per hour to £8.21 per hour in April 2019.
 The National Minimum Wage increases from £7.38 per hour to £7.70 per hour for people aged 21 to 24, and from £5.90 per hour to £6.15 per hour for people aged 18 to 20.
 There is more information about the National Minimum Wage on the Gov.uk website.

 In the 2018 budget which was released on 29th of October, the Chancellor of the Exchequer Phillip Hammond revealed a number of planned changes that will affect many of our members, which have been detailed below:

-* The work allowance for universal credit claimants (who have limited capability for work or work related activity, as well as for claimants with 1 or more dependent children) will increase by £1,000 per year from April 2019 (which is an increase of around £83.33 pcm).
+* The work allowance for Universal Credit claimants (who have limited capability for work or work related activity, as well as for claimants with one or more dependent children) will increase by £1,000 per year from April 2019 (which is an increase of around £83.33 pcm).